(62412) 2000 SY178: Orbit

 A diagram of 's orbit, with the orbits of the inner planets and Jupiter shown.

 orbits with an average orbital distance of 3.15 astronomical units (AU), placing it in the outer main asteroid belt.
 Along its orbit, its distance from the Sun varies from 2.92 AU at perihelion to 3.39 AU at aphelion due to its orbital eccentricity of 0.08.
 It has a moderate orbital inclination of 4.7° with respect to the ecliptic plane and takes 5.6 years to complete one orbit.
 It has a Jovian Tisserand's parameter (T_{J}) of 3.2, typical for main belt asteroids and outside the typical T_{J} value of 2–3 for Jupiter family comets.
 Its orbit is stable over the age of the Solar System; it has a Lyapunov time of 1.53 billion years (Gyr).

-'s orbital characteristics place it within the Hygiea family, an extensive asteroid family connected to 10 Hygiea.
+'s orbital characteristics place it within the Hygiea family, an extensive asteroid family associated with 10 Hygiea.
 The Hygiea family is likely very old, with an estimated age of 3.2±0.12 Gyr.
 Within this family, is associated with a candidate group of eight asteroids, of which the largest member is 4848 Tutenchamun.
 This group resides close to the 2:1 mean-motion resonance with Jupiter at 3.148 AU.